Just in time for Juneteenth, Jazz at Lincoln Center has released an album called Freedom, Justice and Hope.

 “Ida’s Crusade” is written in four parts, or suites, as Owens calls them.

-“The first suite starts with an open bass solo, and that signifies Ida B. Wells’ voice – it is kind of a call for justice, a call to fight for freedom,” Owens said.
+“The first suite starts with an open bass solo, and that signifies Ida B. Wells’ voice — it is kind of a call for justice, a call to fight for freedom,” Owens said.
 “And the orchestra responds with the line, and that signifies people saying ‘Amen’ in agreement.
-That's actually a common thing to do in church.
-Amen.
-You know, so I really wanted to make that the first thing that people hear.”
+That's actually a common thing to do in church — 'Amen,' you know — so I really wanted to make that the first thing that people hear.”

 “The second suite is more somber; just talking about her beginning, like, the struggles that she had to go through, the discrimination, just seeing people lynched over and over,” Owens explained.
 “The third suite is actually her call for justice, because there was an event that happened at a grocery store where one of her friends was one of the three that had gotten lynched by an angry mob.”

-And Owens said the fourth suite – her favorite – is “her homecoming, because I feel like all of our civil rights activists and all of our heroes around the community in general, our parents, people who have really uplifted us even though they're not here, should receive a homecoming and a grand homecoming.”
+And Owens said the fourth suite — her favorite — is “her homecoming, because I feel like all of our civil rights activists and all of our heroes around the community in general — our parents, people who have really uplifted us even though they're not here — should receive a homecoming and a grand homecoming.”

-Like Josh Evans, Endea Owens was blown away by the Jazz at Lincoln Center Orchestra, saying she was honored to have them play her piece, and she added: “Wynton brought it even within the short solo.
+Like Evans, Owens was blown away by the Jazz at Lincoln Center Orchestra, saying she was honored to have them play her piece, and, she added: “Wynton brought it even within the short solo.
 His music is so profound.
 His thoughts are so profound and it doesn't always need to be long.
-You can make a statement in a short amount of time – just like Ida B. Wells.
+You can make a statement in a short amount of time — just like Ida B. Wells.
 Did you know she was only in her 60s when she passed?”

 Transcript